Welcome to the Lazy Daze Caravan Club!

 (click on photo for a larger version)

-It is now the year 2007 and our club is going strong in its 51st year, after celebrating our 50th anniversary at the Golden Caravan in Cheyenne, Wyoming during the summer of 2006.
+Today our club is going strong and has continued to grow, recently celebrating our 50th anniversary at the Golden Caravan in Cheyenne, Wyoming, during the summer of 2006.
 'Tis a good time to look back and reflect on its beginnings and what has made this club the great organization that it still is today.
+Click on any photo on this page for a larger version.

 An early (pre-1966) ad for the Lazy Daze Caravan Club invited folks to "come with us into the great outdoor world of family fun and adventure in your Lazy Daze Camper!"